 This is one of the most common vitamin deficiencies, affecting an estimated 40% of adults.
 (22)

-Vitamin B12 deficiency is a serious matter and should not be taken lightly since it can lead to a wide spectrum of mental disorders.
+Vitamin B12 deficiency is a serious matter and should not be taken lightly since it can lead to a wide spectrum of mental and neurological disorders.
 (23)

 Digestive disorders and the use of acid-suppressing medications also increases your risk of deficiency.